ezsystems/commerce-documentation/docs/guide/logging/logging_api.md

 `AbstractLog` is the abstract class for all Log entities.

-It cannot be persisted by itself and MUST be derived by, for example, a fully-mapped doctrine entity class.
+It cannot be persisted by itself and MUST be derived by, for example, a fully-mapped Doctrine entity class.

 The attributes in the class must be considered in any DBMS mapping, as well.